kevinwidjaja21/proton-ge-custom/README.md

-# proton-ge-custom
+# proton-ge-custom - FSX
-# Please note, this is a custom build of proton, and is -not- affiliated with Valve's proton.
+# Please note, this is a custom build of proton for FSx only, and is -not- affiliated with Valve's proton and GloriousEggroll custom proton FSX.
 # Please also note I do not provide the flatpak of proton-GE, and I do not provide the AUR version of proton-GE.
 I will not assist with those.
 # The only version of proton-GE that I provide and will assist with builds of is the one provided within this repository, using the vagrant build system documented here.
 # I cannot validate the accuracy or functionality of other builds that have not been built using the vagrant build system included here.